Make WWII model furniture.

 On the floor, you can also see a makeshift bed that I will explain how to make below.

-To make the bunk beds you will first need to measure the depth of the model Anderson shelter to see how long the sides of the bed will need to be.
-If you chose to put cabinets at the back of the shelter you will need to take that into account allowing for the depth of the cabinet and cutting your side pieces accordingly.
-It is probably best to place your cabinets inside the shelter while you do this.
+First measure the depth of the model Anderson shelter to find out how long the sides of the bed will need to be.
+If you chose to put cabinets at the back of the shelter you will need to take that into account allowing for the depth of the cabinet and cutting the side pieces accordingly.
+It's probably best to place your cabinets inside the shelter while you do this.

 Also, measure the width of the Anderson Shelter to work out how wide the bunk beds will need to be.
 Try to imagine the inside of the shelter as being a small bedroom and try to scale your bunk beds accordingly.

 The components required for the bunk beds are: